THE PITFALLS OF POLYPHARMACY AND HOW TO AVOID THEM

 The following factors are associated with the increased prevalence of polypharmacy:

-• Age.
+- Age.
 Polypharmacy and potentially inappropriate medication use increase with age, even between elderly cohorts.[5]
 Despite this prevalence in the elderly, medication effects are typically stronger in this cohort which should lend itself to more deprescription.
 Furthermore, disease indications typically differ between younger and older individuals due to metabolism.
 Thus, certain prescriptions may be replaced with different medications or dosages as one ages.
 When prescribing for the elderly, life expectancy, quality of life, and the aims of the patient and/or carers need to be taken into consideration.

-• Multiple Doctors.
+- Multiple Doctors.
 In a large study on approximately 8000 elderly Japanese individuals, it was found that just under 23% of patients had been to two or more doctors.
 Each time a patient visits a different doctor, they are 5-6 times more likely to be prescribed a new medication which gives rise to polypharmacy.[6]

-• Multimorbidity usually goes hand-in-hand with polypharmacy and refers to two or more long-term comorbid health conditions being present in the same individual.
+- Multimorbidity usually goes hand-in-hand with polypharmacy and refers to two or more long-term comorbid health conditions being present in the same individual.
 Each condition typically requires additional prescription medications for symptom management and treatment.
 Trends of multimorbidity have been identified across populations and are likely to reflect genetic factors.[7]

-• Disease Complexity.
+- Disease Complexity.
 Some diseases have symptoms that create an overlap between multiple body systems, requiring multiple medications for an array of symptoms.

-• Transient Illness, Allergy, or Injury.
+- Transient Illness, Allergy, or Injury.
 Infections, seasonal allergies, or injuries can contribute to the risk for polypharmacy by increasing the need for additional medications such as painkillers, antihistamines, and antibiotics.

 Tips to Avoid the Pitfalls of Polypharmacy

-The below tips can help to minimize the risk of polypharmacy, highlighting the importance of patient and doctor collaboration.
+The below tips can help minimize the risk of polypharmacy, highlighting the importance of patient and doctor collaboration.

 Less Doctoring is More.
 To minimize polypharmacy, let one healthcare provider manage all your prescriptions and avoid collecting multiple prescriptions from different doctors.
 Some healthcare providers have the added advantage of belonging to a network that allows for large-scale integration of medical expertise across several specialists.
-For multiple doctoring to work in favor of the patient, communication amongst physicians needs to be optimal, and the patient needs to discuss their prescriptions with each practitioner.
+For multiple doctoring to work in favor of the patient, communication among physicians needs to be optimal, and the patient needs to discuss their prescriptions with each practitioner.

 Discuss Your Prescription List.
 As a patient, it is not possible to know all the factors affecting a prescription, and as a doctor, it is not always possible to allocate time toward reducing unnecessary prescriptions in a patient’s medication list.
 Inquiring and discussing the current prescription list in line with the current symptom set to be sure they are not taking any unnecessary medications can be helpful for the patients.
 This advice is especially pertinent for patients required to take more than 5 medications or for those who experience a drastic change in symptoms.
 It may help to ask if there are any medications that fall into the same class of drugs, as this is a common scenario that often leads to inappropriate polypharmacy.
 NSAIDs and benzodiazepines are two of the most common classes of drugs that are frequently duplicated in a prescription list.
 However, there are many more.